giskard73/F1ManagerMods/CarLiveryAddMetallicFinish.md

 1. Unpack the file, `MI_<SourceTeam>_MaterialMask.uasset`, using either Fmodel or Carefreeduck's unpacker.

 2. Open the newly extracted file using Asset Editor.
 Navigate to the 'Header List' section, then edit all entries with the `<SourceTeam>` name into your desired team, for example, from Williams to McLaren.
+If a Material Instance file doesn't work for that team, you need to try with the other MI files.

+Here are combinations that are tested working:
+- Mercedes, works for Haas
+- AstonMartin, works for Ferrari & AlfaRomeo
+- Williams, works for McLaren

 It would be easier to edit these using Notepad++, as can easily replace the names and it would retain formatting.
 Paste everything back into AssetEditor once done.